azdanov/php-interview-exercises/README.md

 Inside `exercises` directory, you can find folders containing the exercises and completed versions.
 There are multiple ways to solve each problem, feel free to experiment.

-If you are stuck don't be afraid to search online for an algorithm or a solution.
-Even by copying and later analyzing you will gain lots of experience in problem solving.
+If you are stuck don't be afraid to search online for a pseudo-code algorithm or a solution.
+Even by copying and later analyzing the solution you will gain lots of experience in problem solving.

+Also check out the tests and see what results are expected.
+Playing around with [Xdebug](https://xdebug.org/) is a plus.

 ## Install